-Large or repeat bond Issuers with established debt capital raising programmes and capability.
-These may be banks, insurers, public or private utilities, listed corporates or listed/unlisted infrastructure debt managers.
+Large or repeat bond issuers with established debt capital raising programmes and capability.
+These may be banks, insurers, public or private utilities, listed corporates or listed or unlisted infrastructure debt managers.

 Programmatic Certification requires pre-issuance and post-issuance Verification for the first bond issued under the programme and subsequently requires annual Verification for the duration of the programme.

-Programmatic removes the pre-issuance step on individual bonds ensuring a smoother internal process while maintaining the integrity of the Certification process.
+Programmatic removes the pre-issuance step on individual bonds ensuring a smoother internal process whilst maintaining the integrity of the Certification process.